kree-dotcom/isomorph/docs/WhatIsIsomorph.md

 # What is Isomorph.loans?

-Isomorph is a layer 2 native lending platform that enables the borrowing of a new stablecoin moUSD against the value of collateral assets, these loans are overcollateralized to ensure the value backing each loan exceeds the value of the given loan. moUSD can then be swapped for other commonly accepted stablecoins and used elsewhere in DeFi.
+Isomorph is a layer 2 native lending platform that enables the borrowing of a new stablecoin isoUSD against the value of collateral assets, these loans are overcollateralized to ensure the value backing each loan exceeds the value of the given loan. isoUSD can then be swapped for other commonly accepted stablecoins and used elsewhere in DeFi.

 # How does it work?